admitrevskiy/CuriosityFeed/README.md

 ### Curiosity photo booth

-This is a simple app to get Mars photos from [NASA](https://api.nasa.gov) servers
+A simple application to download Mars photos taken by the Curiosity Rover from [NASA](https://api.nasa.gov) servers.

 ### API key